netcup-community/community-tutorials/community-tutorials/squid/README.md

 ## Step 2.2 - Windows 10
 Open your settings app and go to "network and internet" <br>
 Select Proxy and now activate under "Manual proxy setup" the "use proxy server" <br>
-Now enter under "address" the IP address or the DynDNS address of your proxy server and under "Port" the port "8449" <br>
+Now enter under "address" the IP address or the hostname of your proxy server and under "Port" the port "8449" <br>
 Now activate the Checkbox "Don't use the proxy server for local (intranet) addresses" <br>
 Now you can click the Button "Save" <br>
 Now you will sometimes be asked for one of the username and the password of this username, which we created in step 1.2